KPB3rd/scrimmage/scripts/parameter_analysis/parameter_optimization/README.md

 In addition to scrimmage, install these python modules.

-    pip install bayesian-optimization
+    pip install -Iv bayesian-optimization==0.5.0
     pip install Mako

 ### Templatize the targeted mission file.

-After choosing the scrimmage mission file, you need to add tags for the parameters that you want optimized.
+After choosing the scrimmage mission file, add tags for the parameters to be optimized.
 In your mission file, insert environment variable notation for the chosen parameters, e.g. replace weight_priority=".8" with weight_priority="${w_pr}".
 For example:

     <autonomy order="2"
     weight_priority="${w_pr}" weight_pk="${w_pk}"